KristofVandewynckel/Exquisite-corpse-Kristof-Vandewynckel/README.md

 </strong>

 <strong>
-Why dont we build three huts for each one of us?
+Why dont we build three huts for each of us?

-Middle one applaud.
+Middle one applauded.
 Short one said;

 -I heard this story about a wolf and piggies.
 I dont want to be the one building my hut from straw.
 Long one replied